bugasmarcondes/testing-javascript/0002-static-testing-tools/README.md

     - Formats and save the updated file https://prettier.io/playground/
     - Allow you to customize configuration as needed, then copy JSON to the project

+yarn add eslint-config-prettier -D eslint-config-prettier, disables any rules that prettier renders useless a few ESLint plugins are supported as well: react, vue, babel, etc